PagerDuty Component

 |---|---|---|

-| Incident ID | The ID of the Incident | PT4KHLK |
+| Incident ID | The unique identifier for the incident. | PT4KHLK |

-| Incident | The parameters of the incident to update |
+| Incident | The JSON object containing the parameters of the incident to update. |

 Example Payload for Update Incident⤓